 The Business Class Seat

 This report is primarily about the business-class seat (hard product).
 The flight was so short there would be no chance to sample things like, food, beverages, amenities and service (soft product) that are very important on a long-haul international flight.
 The business-class seats have 73.5 inches of pitch and are 20 inches wide.

-It was immediately apparent that Thai Airways was concentrating on a functional hard product rather than luxury.
+It was immediately apparent that Thai was concentrating on a functional hard product rather than luxury.
 For a solo traveler, the window seats are definitely the preferred choice.
 The middle seats have enough drawbacks that I would avoid them even if I was traveling with a companion.

 As is evident from the picture above, the rows of middle seats alternate having the seats together and away from the aisle or separated with the seats located right on the aisle and the consoles side by side in the middle.
 For the seats that are together, there is no divider between the lower bodies.

 The even numbered rows have the console on the right and the seat is on the aisle.

 Feet extend into a narrow space under the video screen.

 The tray table is stored on the back of the seat in front.
 It folds down and out but does not adjust forward or back when deployed.

-The seat controls and video remote are located on the console to the left of my seat.
+The seat controls and video remote are located on the console.

 Seat 19K is near the galley which might bother some.
 That is not a problem for me with noise-cancelling headsets to tune out any commotion.
 And FAs on Thai and most other Asian carriers do a great job of keeping the galley curtains closed.
-Being in the last row, this seat has an extra flat area that could be useful on long-haul flights to put things like pillows or blankets and keep them close at hand.
+Being in the last row, this seat has an extra flat area that could be useful on long-haul flights for placing things like pillows or blankets.and keep them close at hand.